TreefortreesofDOOM/MMweb/mm-app/.notes/task_list.md

 ### AI
    - [ ] Integration with Gallery Systems: Connect the analyzer with gallery management systems to automatically update metadata, enhance search functionalities, and improve user experiences.
+   - [ ] **Auto-Generating Artwork Titles**
+      - Have a feature that auto-generates or suggests titles for artworks that are missing or have low-quality.
+The user can then accept or tweak them.
+Inside the edit artwork page.

 ### Stripe
 - [ ] Implement email notifications for Stripe events: